Welcome to our complete guide to good family dogs, helping you to pick the right breed of puppy for you.

-If you live in an apartment, you might want to consider a small or medium dog breed, as even laid back large breeds can feel like they are taking up a lot of space.
+If you live in an apartment, you might want to consider a small or medium dog breed.
+Even laid-back large breeds can seem like they are taking up a lot of space.

 On the other hand, if you plan on taking your new dog on lots of long hikes, you need a dog that can keep up with you, which may rule out certain toy breeds.

 Other factors determine the size of dog you choose, such as how long you can expect the dog to live, and even how strong you are!

 Once you determine the size, it is time to think about health.

 Dogs that are prone to serious medical conditions require money and time, which most of us don’t have.

 Some dog breeds have amazing personalities, but come with veterinary bills that can rival your car payment.

 There is also the big question of whether it’s morally right to buy a dog who is born to suffer from medical issues related to their structure.

 Unless you are prepared to take this on, look for breeds without major health problems.
 Be sure to ask your veterinarian about any breed-related risks.